 Well, at times it may be annoying to have to dress in a certain way or be surrounded by people talking strange Oxbridge jargon.
 But for most students the quirks and traditions of Oxbridge life are all part of the sense of belonging to a community, and the fun of being a student here.

-Image credit (Oxford street): Pete Spiro/Shutterstock.com
+Image credit (street in Oxford): Pete Spiro/Shutterstock.com